 - 20. Type the COM port number you recorded in Step 14.
 The electronic key encoder and utility device are now ready for use. - 21.
-Check the "Utility Device Expanded Memory" box. - 22.
 Click OK to complete the installation of the key encoder and utility device.

 2.7 Using the SAM RF Software